 How to Care for Your Red-Eared Slider

-Red-eared sliders (Trachemys scripta scripta) are large, semi-aquatic, diurnal reptiles native to much of North America.
+Red-eared sliders (Trachemys scripta elegans) are large, semi-aquatic, diurnal reptiles native to much of North America.
 They are one of the most common turtles on the continent, as well as prolifically invasive in many parts of the world, where they can be found in just about any slow-moving or still body of freshwater.

 Red-eared sliders can grow as large as 12 inches long.
-They have a smooth shell that starts out as bright green when they’re young and darkens to brown, olive, or dark brown with some yellow striping.
+They have a smooth shell that starts out as bright green when they’re young and darkens to brown, olive, or dark green with some yellow striping.
 The skin is striped green and yellow, with a distinctive red stripe behind each eye.
 The plastron is yellow with dark markings.

 Note: Red-eared sliders may be very common in the US, but that is not a reason to take one from the wild!
 If you want a pet red-eared slider, purchase one from a breeder or adopt one from a rescue or your local classifieds.
 Never take reptiles from the wild!